1sintu/1sintu/README.md

 1sintu/1sintu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+I am a computer science and engineering student.
+I Know about Iot and Robotics with  web deveopment.